Parshuram Upazila: Administration

 Parshuram Upazila is divided into Parshuram Municipality and three union parishads: Boxmahmmud, Chitholia, and Mirzanagar.
 The union parishads are subdivided into 157 mauzas and 71 villages.

+Municipality

-Parshuram Municipality is subdivided into 9 wards and 15 mahallas.
+Parshuram Municipality (or Parshuram Paurashava (পরশুরাম পৌরসভা), or just Parshuram) is a town and municipality in Feni District.
+It is the administrative headquarters and urban centre of Parshuram Upazila.
+The municipality is subdivided into 9 wards and 15 mahallas.
+As of 2021, the municipal mayor is Nizamuddin Chowdhury.